Children's Rights Collective: 65% more children in emergency shelters is unacceptable

 More and more children

 At the beginning of July 2023, there were still 3,378 children in emergency shelters.
-Despite all the investigations and calls from government inspectorates that children are being harmed in emergency shelters, that number had increased by 65% to 5,566 by the beginning of July 2024.
+Despite all investigations and calls from government inspectorates that children suffer harm in emergency shelters, that number had increased by 65% to 5,566 by the beginning of July 2024.
 The number of children in emergency shelters has more than doubled in the past two years.
-The UN Committee on the Rights of the Child, which monitors compliance with the Convention on the Rights of the Child in the Netherlands, made an unequivocal appeal to the Netherlands two years ago: prioritize the immediate removal of children and their families from emergency shelters and invest the necessary resources in improving and expanding child-friendly shelters, so that shelters do not become overcrowded and children are not frequently transferred to other locations.
+The UN Committee on the Rights of the Child, which monitors compliance with the Convention on the Rights of the Child in the Netherlands, made an unmistakable appeal to the Netherlands two years ago: prioritize the immediate removal of children and their families from emergency shelters and invest the necessary resources in improving and expanding child-friendly reception facilities, so that facilities do not become overcrowded and children are not frequently transferred to other locations.

-Asylum reception for children in the Netherlands is a path fraught with obstacles.
-It depends on chance whether a child ends up in an emergency shelter or a regular asylum seekers' center.
-Whether or not they can attend school.
-Whether or not they have access to medical care and vaccinations.
-Whether or not they have to move several times a year.
-Children in emergency shelters face extremely harmful living conditions every day.
+Asylum reception for children in the Netherlands is a challenging path.
+It depends on chance whether a child ends up in an emergency shelter or a regular asylum seeker center.
+Whether they can go to school or not.
+Whether they have access to medical care and vaccinations or not.
+Whether they have to move multiple times a year or not.
+Children in emergency shelters daily face highly detrimental living conditions.

-"Child-friendly asylum reception is a child's right and should not be a gamble," says chairman Marc Dullaert.
-"Emergency shelters are completely unsuitable for children.
-The Distribution Act must be implemented so that small-scale and child-friendly reception can be established as quickly as possible and the Netherlands complies with the UN Convention on the Rights of the Child."
+'Child-friendly asylum reception is a child's right, and should not be a game of chance,' says chairman Marc Dullaert.
+'Emergency shelters are totally unsuitable reception locations for children.
+The Distribution Act must be implemented so that small-scale and child-friendly reception can be realized as quickly as possible and the Netherlands complies with the UN Convention on the Rights of the Child.'

 Monitor Children's Rights in Motion